The Curse of La Llorona-2019

 A few years after their arrests, they co-exist together in relative solitary confinement in a California penitentiary.
 They remain under the delusion that Manson is their leader and their deeds were all part of a grand cosmic plan until Karlene slowly brings them out of their haze of unreality with heartbreaking results.

-The casting of the real-life figures is as follows: Charles Manson (Matt Smith), Leslie Van Houton (Hannah Murray), Patricia Krenwinkel (Sosie Bacon), and Susan Atkins (Marianne Rendon).
+The casting of the real-life figures is as follows: Charles Manson (Matt Smith), Leslie Van Houten (Hannah Murray), Patricia Krenwinkel (Sosie Bacon), and Susan Atkins (Marianne Rendon).

 The newest to be recruited, the audience witnesses her hypnotic possession and her occasional uncertainty about the cult.
 For a fleeting moment, she is even tempted to leave, which the film hammers home to the audience.

-Whether this is how things were is not known but I always had a gnawing feeling throughout the running time that historical accuracy may have been secondary to the story points and dramatic effect.
+Whether this is how things were is not known.
+Still, I always had a gnawing feeling throughout the running time that historical accuracy may have been secondary to the story points and dramatic effect.

 Charlie Says is bothersome because of the realization that the girls were recruited and fed lies, falling for the deceit, hook, line, and sinker.

-The followers were certainly brainwashed into Manson’s disturbing version of reality and that fact is disturbing as the girls were not dumb people, only vulnerable young women.
+The followers were indeed brainwashed into Manson’s disturbing version of reality, and that fact is alarming, as the girls were not dumb people, only vulnerable young women.

-The actual “murder night” and the death of Sharon Tate are featured but up close and personal gore is thankfully avoided.
-The actress, well known to have suffered a terrible fate, to say nothing of her unborn baby, are a small but crucial aspect of the film.
+The actual “murder night” and the death of Sharon Tate are featured, but up-close and personal gore is thankfully avoided.
+The actress, well known to have suffered a terrible fate, to say nothing of her unborn baby, is a small but crucial aspect of the film.

 When one of the girls watches one of Tate’s films in her cell, another girl clamors for her to turn off the film, beginning to feel pangs of guilt and remorse.

-After the film closes and a good measure of time is left to ponder the film, I was left feeling slightly less than fulfilled and desiring a bit more.
+After the film closed and a good measure of time was left to ponder the movie, I was left feeling slightly less than fulfilled and desiring a bit more.

-Charlie Says (2019) feels safe and lacks enough grit or bombast, although it does feel well-intended.
-The film is clearly from the feminist point of view and is an interesting watch though, given the subject matter, I hoped for more meat and substance.
+Charlie Says (2019) feels safe and lacks enough grit or bombast, although it is well-intended.
+The film is clearly from a feminist point of view and is an interesting watch, though, given the subject matter, I had hoped for more substance.

 Eighth Grade-2018